borisding/avenue-express/README.md

 ...
 ```

+- [Bulma](https://bulma.io/) is also chosen as default CSS framework for this starter.
+Please check out the [guide](https://bulma.io/documentation/customize/) to learn about customization.

 **[Back to top](#table-of-contents)**

 ## Session Management

 - This starter comes with default file storage (`session-file-store`) for session management.
 Please take a look at `./src/index.js`.

 - Feel free to use different storage for session management.
 For instance, storing sessions with Redis: